 What is a sub plan?
 Why do teachers need emergency sub plans?

 Emergency Sub Plans ELA is Emergency sub plans English Language Arts.
 Sub plans include work, instruction, direction, logistics, and key information that is needed when a regular teacher is out sick or for an emergency.
 Teachers need emergency sub plans when they are sick in the middle of the night, or have something come up that is not expected.
 It’s important to have an emergency sub plan ready prior to an emergency waiting on your desk in an emergency sub plan folder.
 What is an ELA substitute lesson?
 An ELA substitute plan is an English Language Arts substitute plan.
+The following are the best way to organize emergency sub plans.

 Emergency Sub Plans!

-Sub Plans Take Experience
+Sub Plans Template: Experience

-The cardinal rule for Emergency Sub Plans ELA is that they must be simple, simple, simple!
+The cardinal rule to organize Emergency Sub Plans ELA is that they must be simple, simple, simple!
 Think back years ago from the perspective of the sub.
 They rush in the front school doors, after trying to figure out where to park on a busy morning.
 The sub now has to deal with the staff (who are in no real hurry to help them) as they discuss their weekend, and set themselves up for the day etc. etc. They give the sub a thick emergency sub plans folder with, keys, and a plethera of information the sub will never have a chance to get to.
 The sub is given little to no direction on the emergency sub plans ELA, other than where it might be (typically on the desk).
 The office assistant points in the general direction of the classroom the sub then needs to find, and wishes them off.
 The sub gets to the room but not before answering the myriad of questions about “why is the teacher is out?” from the numerous students gathered around the teacher’s door.
 Once the sub finally gets to the desk, the sub notes they have approximately 9 min. until the bell rings.
 Sound familiar?

 Make sure that your desk is cleared of everything that is not needed by the sub.
 Ensure that the Emergency Sub Plans ELA are laid out visibly on the desk and organized!
 The sub has a few minutes to look over the logistics, and a few minutes to look through the entire plan for the day.
 This knowledge is essential during the process of how to create emergency sub plans.